Religious Education

 • be prepared for life in modern Britain by promoting Key British Values including democracy, Rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs (British Values are mapped throughout the scheme of work)

-Implementation of the RE curriculum at Lakeside.
+What is the Implementation of the RE curriculum at Lakeside?

 RE in years 1-6